Zhabonchik/public-obsidian-vault-java-concurrency/content/Notes/Pakistan Affairs/Energy crisis of Pakistan and ways to counter it.md

+# Energy crisis of Pakistan and ways to counter it

+19-06-2025
 [[Pakistan Affairs]] [[pakistan issues]]

 Energy is the lifeblood of any economy.
 Pakistan, despite its vast natural resources and potential for renewable energy, continues to face a chronic energy crisis that hinders its economic growth, industrial productivity, and public welfare.
 This crisis is due to power shortages, circular debt, and inefficient infrastructure.
 Tackling this multifaceted crisis requires a combination of structural reforms, investments in renewable energy, and strengthening institutions.